1. Alcohol and Other Drugs

 3. Counseling and Intervention Services

 Students concerned about their own drinking behavior or other drug use or that of someone close to them, may speak confidentially with an alcohol, tobacco, and other drug educator/counselor.
 Counseling is provided on a short-term basis; referrals are made to community-based counseling/treatment facilities.
-Call 862-3823 to speak with an alcohol, tobacco and other drug educator/counselor or 862-2090, to speak with a psychologist at the Counseling Center.
+Call 862-3823 to speak with a licensed alcohol, tobacco and other drug counselor or 862-2090, to speak with a psychologist at the Counseling Center.

 Mandated Alcohol and Other Drug Education

 The Office of Health Education and Promotion, Health Services, maintains an updated listing of support groups available in the surrounding communities.
-Call 862-3823 for meeting locations and times.
+Call 862-3823 or visit www.unh.edu/health-services for meeting locations and times.

 Education and Consultation

 The Office of Health Education and Promotion, Health Services offers a full-range of prevention and intervention opportunities for the UNH Community.
 The UNH Alcohol, Tobacco and Other Drug Program, offers workshops, trainings and resources to students, faculty and staff on a variety of topics.
-To find out more see the Office of Health Education Web site at www.unh.edu/health-services/ohep/alcohol.
+To find out more see the Office of Health Education and Promotion Web site at http://www.unh.edu/health-services/ohep/atod.